include-cpp/include-cpp.github.io/discord/index.md

 * Channels are shown in a sidebar (which you may have to open with a [hamburger menu button](https://en.wikipedia.org/wiki/Hamburger_button), if on a small screen).
 * Channels with a bold name have messages you haven't yet seen.
 * Channels with a non-bold name do not have any new messages.
+* Channels have a symbol in their name.
+The channels above are all public, and so have a globe in their names.

 ## Managing Message Volume